 The people went on the streets to protest.
 Once you lived in a corrupt society and had a chance to live in a society that is free of corruption, you don’t want to go back.
 People were saying: “You’re trying to bribe us, but we’re not going to fall for it”

 The ruling party that got about 40% of the votes after the last election, in the European election received 20% – half of what they had before.
-They lost the grip on power.
+They lost their grip on power.
 The people who were supporting them in the Parliament left them.
-Government fell apart after that.
+The government fell apart after that.
 Elections are coming next year, but you already have different people in power, and the country is being run differently.

-You had a situation where companies were doing well, but the market had its issues with populist government in power.
-We think next year this something that is going to clear up.
+You had a situation where companies were doing well, but the market had its issues with the populist government in power.
+We think next year this is something that is going to clear up.

 [00:16:28] Tilman Versch: Thank you very much for these insights.
-I’m happy to get back into more details in our next part of our interview, so happy to see you there again.
+I’m happy to get back into more details in the next part of our interview, so happy to see you there again.

 [00:16:36] Steve Gorelik: Thank you so much.
 This was great.

 Finally, here is the disclaimer.
 Please check it out as this content is no advice and no recommendation!